colin-ai/compressed-sensing/README.md

-# Compress sensing toolbox
+# Compressed sensing
-The aim of this python class is to proposed an easy and efficient way to compress and recovered perdioc signal wit L1 minimization solver.
+The aim of `compressed-sensing` package is to provide an easy and efficient way to compress and recovered perdioc signal with L1 minimization solver.